IPD:An Incremental Prototype based DBSCAN for large-scale data with cluster representatives: Experiments

 \subsubsection{Convergence Analysis}

 The successful execution depends upon the fact that $\Delta$ (refer to \Cref{sec:delta}) should reach zero within fewer iteration. i.e., the method should converge after processing a fraction of the dataset such that it stops within a reasonable time.
 This also indicates that our method finds a stable cluster structure.
-To study the convergence, we have measured $\Delta$, Silhouette score of the prototype, detected cluster number, and detected noise items for each iteration.
-We have plotted each of these attributes w.r.t the iterations in \Cref{fig:convergence}.
-We have used {\emph Silhouette}~\cite{Sil_1987} score which is an internal cluster validity index.
-Its values lie between -1 to 1.
-A higher value indicates good cluster quality.\\

-The result indicates that $\Delta$ reaches zero when {\emph Silhouette} index reaches the highest value for the dataset.
-Otherwise, Silhouette is low when $\Delta$ is large.
-We observe that number of noises is reduced and the number of clusters decreases while $\Delta$ reaches toward stability.
+Otherwise, the method stops when all data has been processed.
+To study the convergence, we have measured $\Delta$ and detected cluster number for each iteration. \Cref{fig:convergence} shows respective plots for Aquanimals and Artificial datasets. \Cref{fig:aqua_K} and \Cref{fig:arti_K} supports \Cref{lemma:converge}.